Working with Makefiles in CLion using Compilation DB

 That’s where CLion’s File Watchers come in.
 File Watchers are a powerful feature in CLion that allows us to trigger external tools or scripts in response to changes in specific files.

 Before we get started we’ll need to make sure that CLion is aware of Makefiles.
-We can do that by adding the Makefile support plug-in (Preferences->Plugins->Browse Repositories, “Makefile support”)
+We can do that by adding the Makefile support plug-in (Preferences / Settings ->Plugins->Browse Repositories, “Makefile support”)

 Once installed (you’ll need to restart CLion) if you open the Makefile you’ll see it is now syntax highlighted.
 But that’s not why we needed the plugin.